-VTRAC’s TOP 8 Tech Cities?
-This Week’s Pick is BOSTON.
+VTRAC’s TOP 8 Tech Cities.
+This Week’s Pick, Boston!

 The Greater Boston Area is gaining credibility when it comes to tech.
 Over the past few years, we’ve seen many of the big players in the industry take notice too, and with a 6% growth in technology-related jobs, this is definitely a city worth investigating in.